elomagic/hl7inspector/readme.md

 [![Build Status](https://drone.io/github.com/elomagic/hl7inspector/status.png)](https://drone.io/github.com/elomagic/hl7inspector/latest)

-Thank you for using HL7 Inspector Version 2.2 !

 ## What is this HL7 Inspector ? ###

 The HL7 Inspector is a useful open source tool for integration the HL7 in a health care environmental.